-The shoulders are the most widely used muscle in the upper body in my opinion.
+The shoulders are the most widely used muscle in the upper body.
 They function in almost every action that comes your way.
-The shoulders have almost 360 degrees of rotation, not to mention the fact that a broad, thick set of shoulders looks impressive on stage—and even better in the eyes of the ladies.
+They have almost 360 degrees of rotation, not to mention the fact that a broad, thick set looks impressive onstage.

-Shoulders are an important muscle, so why is it that so many people can't seem to develop a thick, well-balanced set of shoulders?
+Shoulders are an important muscle, so why is it that so many people can't seem to develop a thick, well-balanced set?
 The first step is to make sure you're eating enough calories to build mass.
 Take a look at your diet, and add in a whey protein supplement to your regimen if necessary.

-In the article below I will discuss the anatomy of the shoulder, its function, it's location in the body, and some exercises for each area of the shoulder.
-Finally—and what you have been waiting for—I will include five of my favorite workout programs to help turn your baseball-sized shoulders into massive bowling balls of muscle.
+In the article below I will discuss the anatomy of the shoulder muscle group, its function, it's location in the body, and some strength-training exercises for each muscle in the group.
+Finally, I will include five of my favorite workout programs to help turn those baseball-sized knobs into massive bowling balls of muscle.

 - Function: Flexion, Medial Rotation